cpit252-spring-26-IT2/project-kaubook/README.md

 - ChatGPT, 01/05/2026, "Which one of these backlog tasks we should do next you think? "
 - ChatGPT, 12/05/2026, "This is our proposal.
 I want you to check it and understand the project and give me what is the best behavioral design pattern to implement, then explain your selection."
 - Claude, 17/05/2026, "Review the project and tell me you see any mistakes."

+   ## Additional Enhancements

+We improved the project by adding Docker, Docker Compose, and CI support.

+- **Docker / Docker Compose:** used to provide a consistent and portable build environment.
+- **CI with GitHub Actions:** used to automatically build the project whenever code is pushed, helping us verify that the project still works correctly.

 ## License